FAQs

 When should a neurologist be consulted for a headache?

-• Headache or pain that does not improve with sinus treatments.
+• Persistent pain: Headaches or facial pain that doesn’t improve even after sinus treatments.

-• No other signs of sinus inflammation found during a nasal exam or scans.
+• No other signs of sinus inflammation: No swelling or inflammation found during a nasal exam or scans.

-• Symptoms like nausea, vomiting, seeing flashing lights or an “aura,” or being sensitive to light (photophobia) or loud sounds (phonophobia).
+• Additional neurological symptoms: Symptoms such as nausea, vomiting, flashing lights, an “aura,” or sensitivity to light (photophobia) or loud sounds (phonophobia).

 Smell and taste